 Recent events have certainly taught us the value of this statement!
 Kids don’t need expensive things to make them happy.
 There are so many free things to do in and out of the house.
 You can create fun and educational activities, no matter where you are.
 When you focus on creating free and fun activities for your kids, they won’t miss the expensive activities or classes.
 If there is one expensive thing that you want to spend money on, then either budget for it or see if someone (like a grandparent) can chip in instead of a physical gift.

 Chrissy | A Plan to Prosper

-My best money saving tip for Moms is this: Get on a written budget so that you know exactly how much you are making, saving, and spending.
+My best money saving tip for Moms is this: Get on a written budget to know exactly how much you are making, saving, and spending.
 A budget takes the guesswork out of trying to figure out where all your money is going.

 Budget.
 Budget.
 Budget.
 With all the emotional labor that goes into being a mom- you don’t need to be counting every cent or worrying about money all the time.
 Having a clear, written budget can be freeing in so many ways.
 Deciding where your money is going beforehand will take a lot of the stress of your finances off of you so you can deal with all the millions of other things you have to deal with.

 Before making a purchase, take a minute to look for a deal.
 Always search for “promo code” online before purchasing.
 If you are re-using, check your local “Buy Nothing” group on Facebook and your neighborhood classifieds on NextDoor.
 I’ve seen high-quality furniture, tools, kid’s bicycles, books, clothes – you name it!
 It’s a great way to recycle, save money, and meet your neighbors.